Update news for 2026 is that I plan to be available in, or near, the garden for peak bloom period Sunday July 6 through Sunday Aug 2 10am-4pm.

 new visitors make each day special.
 I only wish Kathy was still here as official greeter.
 I believe she still is.

-2024 was a good garden year.
-Thanks to our Mennonite lady weeders, the garden looked beautiful.
+thanks to our Mennonite weeders, the garden looked beautiful.

 Garden visitors have been welcome here for 30 years.
 It's amazing how fast daylily gardens grow.
 But now